 Taipei, the capital city of Taiwan, has a reputation for being a desirable place to live.
 It is incredibly safe, the locals are welcoming, Taiwanese food is fantastic, the health care system is world-class, and getting around is a breeze.
-These are a few reasons why InterNations has chosen Taiwan as the top place in the world for expats twice in the last five years.
+These are a few reasons why InterNations has voted Taipei as the top city for expats twice in the last five years.

 I have spent more than a decade living in Taipei.
 Originally from Canada, I went there as an English teacher expecting to only stay for a year, but like so many others, I ended up falling in love with the city and staying much longer.
 I met my wife in Taipei, and our two kids were born and raised there.